alanna-hagedorn/portfolio/wyndham-book-api-doc.md

 ---

 ## Get all books
-`GET /v1/books` - Retrieves all the books listed in the Wyndham book club database.
+`GET /v1/books` - Retrieves all the books listed in the Wyndham Book Club database.

 ### Parameters
 None.

 ### Returns
-Returns an array of [Book Object](#the-book-object) that represent all the books in the Wyndham book club database.
+Returns an array of [Book Object](#the-book-object) that represent all the books in the Wyndham Book Club database.

 #### Example Response
 ```json